tomcam/appscripting.github.io/dropdown-form-apps-script.md

 ## Getting form values into Google Apps Script

-### Goal
-Put up a sidebar in a Google Sheet.
-Give it month and year dropdowns.
-Transmit those values to Google Apps Script.
+Adds a sidebar in a Google Sheet with a menu item named 'Tax report'.
+'Tax report' contains month and year dropdowns.
+Transmits those values to Google Apps Script after user clicks the OK button.

 ### Create a new spreadsheet